JamesMunday98/AllSurveyPhotometry/README.md

 Push a script to access the data and/or supply me basic details of how the data is obtained.

 # Bugs/improvements?
+One bug you may encounter when searching for TESS data is "buffer too small".
+This is because of a lack of available RAM.

-Please let me know!
+If there are any others, please let me know!
 Email/make an issue

 # To-do list
 Include ASAS